chicio/chicio.github.io/_posts/2018-05-07-born-id3tageditor-mp3id3tagger.md

 Mp3Tag was working as expected :relieved:.
 But then I started to ask myself: "What is doing Mp3Tag that the other native macOS application are not doing?".
 The only way to discover the reason behind this mystery was to compare an mp3 tagged with Mp3Tag with an mp3 tagged with one of the other applications.
-So I opened with my favourite hex editor [HexFiend] (https://ridiculousfish.com/hexfiend/ "an hex editor") an mp3 tagged with iTunes and another one tagged with Mp3Tag and I compared them...
+So I opened with my favourite hex editor [HexFiend](https://ridiculousfish.com/hexfiend/ "an hex editor") an mp3 tagged with iTunes and another one tagged with Mp3Tag and I compared them...

 ![mp3 compare itunes mp3tag](/assets/images/posts/mp3-tag-bit-cover.jpg "mp3 compare itunes mp3tag")